Expert-elicitation method for non-parametric joint priors using normalizing flows: Simulation Studies

-\paragraph{Selection of Target Quantities and Elicitation Techniques} Following recommendations in the field, we focused on observable quantities when selecting target quantities for our simulation studies (see Section~\ref{subsec: target-quantities-elicitation-techniques} for details).
+\paragraph{Selection of Target Quantities and Elicitation Techniques} Following recommendations in the field, we tried to select mainly observable quantities as target quantities for our simulation studies (see Section~\ref{subsec: target-quantities-elicitation-techniques} for details).
 For the Binomial regression model, we used the expected observations of the outcome variable conditional on two observations of the continuous predictor, $y \mid x_0$ and $y \mid x_1$.
-For the normal regression model, we considered the prior predictive observations conditional on the three groups, $y \mid \text{gr}_i$ for $i=1,2,3$.
+For the normal regression model, we considered the prior predictive observations conditional on three groups of the categorical predictor, $y \mid \text{gr}_i$ for $i=1,2,3$.

 However, we had to deviate from the recommendation to select observable target quantities in two respects.
 First, we included $R^2$ as an additional target quantity for the normal model (Simulation Study 2), motivated by the following reasoning: if we only have information about the outcome variable for each of the three groups, we provide the learning algorithm with no means to differentiate between parameter uncertainty and data uncertainty.
 The coefficient of determination, $R^2$, represents the ratio of parameter uncertainty to total uncertainty (which encompasses both data and parameter uncertainty).
 Consequently, it offers more information for the learning algorithm to differentiate between these two types of uncertainty, even though it may be somewhat more challenging for a domain expert to interpret.
 However, as $R^2$ is commonly reported as a metric in a regression context, we would argue that this quantity is still well understood by domain experts.